swssr/tumisong/README.md

 -------------

 This is the offical website of **DJ Tumisong**, click [here](https://tumi.now.sh) to view it.<br>
 It's my current flagship portfolio website.
-I design and coded everthing from scratch.<br>
+I designed and built everthing from scratch.<br>
 Click [here](https://github.com/swssr/exp-server) to view the node server code.<br>
-There's a .NET Core version too [here](https://github.com/swssr/dotnet-songs-api).
+Here's a .NET Core version [here](https://github.com/swssr/dotnet-songs-api).

 --------------

 ## **Vision** - Ya know Browski 💯🐬☢

 Some of these are just wishful thinking.
 I'm trying to push myself to be a better developer on this one.<br>
-Everything should be written in the vanilla stack.
-I'm trying really really hard not to use libraries.
+Everything is written vanilla.
+I'm trying really really hard not to use any libraries.

 ### **TODO**